vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 PV taps into a super-abundant resource-the only renewable that has such a margin;

 Figure 13.20: Photovoltaic capacity factors by state.
 While we see lots of darker green, it's because everybody has similarly low numbers, due to unavoidable nighttime and low sun angles.
 Somebody tell Wyoming, North Dakota, and Alabama to get with the program!
 Table 13.3: Top five global producers of PV power in 2018, accounting for two-thirds of the world's total production [92, 93].
-The in- stalled PV corresponds to peak watts (Wp), or production in full overhead sun.
+The installed PV corresponds to peak watts (Wp), or production in full overhead sun.

 218
 ► PV technology has no moving parts or steam; panels are robust and last a long time;
 ► PV is one of the few resources that can fit on a rooftop and provide self-contained electricity generation;
 ► PV efficiency is rather good: close to theoretical expectations and much better than biology has managed at getting energy from sunlight;
 ► PV technology works well, and despite expense has been deployed on rooftops across the world;
-Life-cycle CO2 emissions are 15 times smaller than that of tradi- tional fossil fuel electricity [^68];
+Life-cycle CO2 emissions are 15 times smaller than that of traditional fossil fuel electricity [^68];
 PV is often a good solution when utility electricity is far away.
 And now the less attractive aspects:
 ► PV is intermittent, and not well-matched to energy demand; it would be hard to "balance" the electrical grid if too much of the input came from such an intermittent source, and storage is difficult;